Thank you for your interest in Capacity Grants. Intake for applications is now closed.

 The next opportunity to apply will be mid-January 2025.

 Capacity Grants provide funding to build and strengthen the capability and capacity of organizations to successfully design and deliver conservation or restoration projects.
-The grant provides funds to support and develop strategies and abilities to initiate actions that benefit fish, wildlife and habitat conservation aligned with objectives of the HCTF.
-Capacity grants assist with the first steps in planning, designing, engaging, or implementing a project.
+The grant provides funds to support and develop strategies and abilities to initiate actions that benefit fish, wildlife, and habitat conservation aligned with objectives of the HCTF.
+Capacity Grants assist with the first steps in planning, designing, engaging, or implementing a project.

 Goals of the Grant: